MARTIMM/raku-mongodb-driver/README.md

 * 0.*.0
   * Remove deprecation messages of converted method names

+* 0.25.13
+  * All encoding and decoding done in Wire.pm6 is moved out to Header.pm6
+  * Wire.pm6 has now query() using Header.pm6 to encode the request and decode the server results. find() in Collection.pm6 uses query() to set the cursor object from Cursor.pm6 after which the reseived documents can be processed with fetch().
+It replaces OP-QUERY().
+  * get-more() is added also to help the Cursor object getting more documents if there are any.
+It replaces OP-GETMORE().
 * 0.25.12
   * ```@*INC``` is gone, ```use lib``` is the way.
 A lot of changes done by zoffixznet.